Their amused stares, the smiles. I wake to face three young boys with dirt-smeared faces and sparkling brown eyes.

 In the latter room we’re gathered, after a dinner of rice with boiled corn rusks and pink flower buds.

 Although she speaks just a few words of English, after some charades and phrases of Vietnamese we understand something of her life.

 Si is 45 and respected by her people as the village go-between, relating to ethnic Vietnamese and hill-tribes alike.

 Her first husband died; her second beat her, so she left.

 Swirling smoke stings my eyes as Si retrieves the hot, charred pot, stick hooking its handle to be placed beside a tray of white china cups.

-The kids are all grins, as we sip black sugary tea with extended family and friends.
+We sip black sugary tea with extended family and friends.

 An old man smokes a water pipe of tobacco, then joins a young guy slouched on a mat in the corner of this flame-lit room.

-Many Hmong smoke opium – yet few take it to the point of addiction.
+Many Hmong smoke opium – yet few take it to the point of addiction

 Around midnight, I’m slouched on a bed in the corner of his communal room.